lezbean17/AWYC/README.md

-# AWYC
+# AYWC
-Project Repo for American Workers Youth Coalition
+Project Repo for American Youth Workers Coalition

 ## Project Management
 The Projects tab will contain project management plans, each project can have it's own board.